Halfway Houses in Greenville, SC

 Penfield Addiction Ministries Lavonia Campus - 50.3 miles from Greenville, SC

-Penfield Addiction Ministries Lavonia Campus is a halfway house in Lavonia, GA, 30553 zip code.
+Penfield Addiction Ministries Lavonia Campus is a sober living house in Lavonia, Georgia, 30553 zip code.

 Address: 1150 Bear Creek Road, Lavonia, GA 30553 in Franklin County